 Note: This report is available only when you have enabled Batch/Expires details (Go to Settings ➔ Template settings ➔ Item table ➔ Enable Batch/Expiry details).
 If you wish to manage batch or serial number or color or size or any other details, you have to enable these columns and rename them as per your choice.

 Creation of Batch details in Purchase/Sale voucher:

-If you have enabled additional column, and then you will make sale or purchase voucher, it will ask you to fill in additional columns details as well.
+If you have enabled an additional column, and then you will make a sale or purchase voucher, it will ask you to fill in additional column details as well.

 Inventory Tracking report:

 This report shows a history of items with serial numbers starting from the date of entry into the system to the date of sale or removal from inventory.

 Each transaction made with the item is represented as a row.

 Filter options are available like Item category/name, Batch details